-There have been no private enforcement actions in relation to digital healthcare companies to date, and private claims under GDPR and Data Protection Act 2018 remain somewhat limited in Ireland, although such action is likely to increase in the coming years.
+There have been no high-profile private claims in relation to digital healthcare companies to date in Ireland.
+High-profile private claims in Ireland under GDPR and Data Protection Act 2018 remain somewhat rare in Ireland, although such actions are becoming more common.